simonceddy/pipe/readme.md

 Now you need a Payload!
 You must build a Payload object yourself, but that's where the fun lies!

-Payload objects must implement __Eddy\Tubular\PayloadInterface__ to be accepted by Pipelines and Processors.
+Payload objects must implement __Eddy\Pipe\PayloadInterface__ to be accepted by Pipelines and Processors.
 This interface does not specify any methods, and exists solely to allow objects through your Pipelines.

 What the Payload actually contains and does is entirely up to you and the requirements of your project, although it is expected to be useable by your Processors.